SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-23-long-covid-biomarkers.md

 commentsClosed: false
 ---

-Crazy people are suspicious that Long COVID-19 is a real thing.
+Some crazy people are suspicious that Long COVID-19 is a real thing.
 So we're gratified here at Chez Weekend to find papers documenting what look like good biomarkers for it.

 ## Long COVID skeptics